 Certainly so, at least in part.

 For many years, doctors and health experts have underlined we should avoid consuming red meat every day, especially if processed.
-At the same time, they also state very clearly good quality red meat can be safely eaten a couple of times a week and it can be truly beneficial for our own physical well being.
-The problem about its cancer inducing power does not come from red meat in itself, but from the quality and quantity of it each and everyone of us consume.
+At the same time, they also state very clearly good quality red meat can be safely eaten a couple of times a week and it can be truly beneficial for our own physical well-being.
+The problem about its cancer-inducing power does not come from red meat in itself, but from the quality and quantity of it, each and every one of us consumes.
 The same can be said about sugar, eggs, dairy: all of these, if eaten in large quantities and over an extended period of time can cause irreversible damages to our body.

 And then, there is the “quantity-factor:” everything, when consumed excessively, causes health problems, so moderation remains key.
 If in doubt, ask your doctor about it and discuss all your fear and doubts with them.
 They are the best people to advise and reassure you.